History of probability: Seventeenth century

-Between the 1613 and 1623, Galileo also examined the problem of dice throws, noting that some numbers are more likely to appear because there are more combinations that yield them.
+Between 1613 and 1623, Galileo also examined the problem of dice throws, noting that some numbers are more likely to appear because there are more combinations that yield them.

 The date historians cite as the beginning of modern probability theory is 1654, when Pascal and Fermat began their correspondence addressing gambling problems.
 Specifically, they analyzed the "problem of points," in which stakes must be fairly divided if a game is interrupted.
 This correspondence, which started when Antoine Gombaud had sent Pascal and other mathematicians several questions on the practical applications of some of these theories, establishing fundamental principles of expected value and combinatorial analysis, forming the mathematical foundation of probability theory.
 This marked a crucial step because it provided not just problems, but a general method of expectations, making the idea of a "fair price" for risky positions precise.

 Christiaan Huygens built on Pascal and Fermat's ideas in his De ratiociniis in aleae ludo (1657), the first published book devoted entirely to probability.
 Huygens presented systematic solutions to gambling problems and introduced formulas that could calculate probabilities of different outcomes, making probability a formal mathematical discipline.
 In 1665 Pascal posthumously published his results on the eponymous Pascal's triangle, an important combinatorial concept.
 He referred to the triangle in his work Traité du triangle arithmétique (Traits of the Arithmetic Triangle) as the "arithmetic triangle".

 In 1662, the book La Logique ou l'Art de Penser was published anonymously in Paris.
 The authors presumably were Antoine Arnauld and Pierre Nicole, two leading Jansenists, who worked together with Blaise Pascal.
 The Latin title of this book is Ars cogitandi, which was a successful book on logic of the time.
 The Ars cogitandi consists of four books, with the fourth one dealing with decision-making under uncertainty by considering the analogy to gambling and explicitly linking probability and rational judgement under uncertainty.